 Weighing up to 100 pounds, they’re able to deter ominous threats, such as wolves, bears and other large predators.
 The reason why they’re only bred with a white coat is to differentiate them from wild animals in Slovakia.

 To withstand the harsh cold climates of Slovakia, they were developed to have a thick coat that’s fluffy and warm.
-Needless to say, these dogs don’t do well anywhere that’s warm.
-They will be most comfortable in cold, snowy regions.
+Needless to say, these dogs don’t do well anywhere with warm climate.
+They will be happiest and most comfortable in snowy regions.

 23. East Siberian Laika